 You can use this calculator to enter your information and find out how many carbs and how much protein and fat you should try to consume on the ketogenic diet.
 It all depends on your lifestyle (how active you are) as well as age, gender, etc. It is likely you will be consuming more protein than you are used to, which is not a bad thing – your dietary choices may just need some adjustments.

 Try combining different protein sources with other food groups, such as a spinach based salad with a hard cooked egg, grilled chicken and a light oil based dressing to introduce your body to a wider variety of nutrients in one sitting.

 Veggies are low in carbs, which means you can eat half a plate full of them, literally, and still consume fewer calories than a single serving of other types of foods.
-Vegetables are high in fiber, which is not only great for helping to control your appetite, but is also great for your digestive system.
+Vegetables are high in fiber, which is not only great for helping to control your appetite, but is also great for your digestive system and overall health.

 If you aren’t accustomed to eating multiple servings of vegetables every day (because let’s be honest: many of us are not), it isn’t so hard to make this kind of positive change as part of a new diet.
 Nerd Fitness has a detailed guide to help you ease your way into eating more vegetables, even if you think you do not like them.

 Don’t let these big words confuse you.
 While the science is a bit complicated, to put things simply, different kinds of fat behave differently in our bodies, which really does mean not all fat is bad for us.
 (This page explains the very basics of the differences.)

 Saturated fats are typically solid at room temperature (butter) while unsaturated fats are liquid at room temperature (olive oil).
 Saturated fats are found in animal products, such as meat, dairy and eggs, while unsaturated fats are derived from plant sources, such as nuts and seeds as well as some fruits (avocados and olives).